Signing Flow and MPC Overview

-How Surf executes transactions securely without ever holding your private keys
+**How Surf executes transactions securely without ever holding private keys**

 At the core of Surf’s security model is a strict separation between: